IQ404/study-notes/README.md

 - [We can actually call sub-class method in base-class](https://stackoverflow.com/a/9126240/17172007)

+- In python, no include guards is necessary.

 ## `ti.init()`

 Always initialize Taichi with `ti.init()` before you do any Taichi operations.